oramirez13/malware-1/README.md

 ## Project Purpose

-This project demonstrates the **full lifecycle of a phishing attack** from an educational perspective:
+This project demonstrates the **common stages used in phishing campaigns** from an educational perspective:

 1. **The Bait** - A realistic-looking fake security alert from a fictional bank (NovaBank)
 2. **Awareness** - A page explaining how phishing works and how to detect it